JoseMachado-CE/BlasT/README.md

 The customer is able to submit the form without filling all necessary information on the form.
 This is not the expected experience for the customer.

 * **Fix**
 JS skills were missing to do a better job here.
-A piece of JS code has been given to me by my mentor in order to overturn this problem.
+The required piece of code inside the input tag could the job.

 * **Verdict**
 Bug was resolved and form now works as planned.